Liz Truss’s 10 worst gaffes and awkward moments

 Say, what?

-Ms Truss was roundly mocked on social media in June when she pronounced “Taoiseach”, the Irish word for their prime minister, as “tea sock”.
+Ms Truss was roundly mocked on social media in June when she pronounced “Taoiseach”, the Irish name for their prime minister, as “tea sock”.

 She was discussing Britain’s plan to unilaterally override the Northern Ireland Protocol.
-Irish prime minister Michael Martin had called the plan a “new low”.
+Irish taoiseach Michael Martin had called the plan a “new low”.

 ‘It’s cheap and you know it’